ayjays132/PhillOS/README.md

 After the initial download PhillOS can function entirely offline.
 When you choose the *Local-First AI* option during onboarding, the CoPilot widget will use this local model and no API key is required.

+## Cloud Sync via WebDAV

+PhillOS can optionally synchronize your settings with a WebDAV server.
+Provide the endpoint and credentials when building or running the app using these environment variables:

+- `VITE_WEBDAV_URL` – base URL where `settings.json` will be stored
+- `VITE_WEBDAV_USERNAME` and `VITE_WEBDAV_PASSWORD` – credentials for Basic Auth

+Enable or disable Cloud Sync from the Settings panel.
+Changes are queued locally while offline and pushed automatically once a connection is available.

 ## Cross‑Device Awareness

 PhillOS detects whether it is running on a phone, desktop, Steam Deck or a VR capable browser.